NUbots/NUpbr/README.md

 The path to those resources can be configured in the [`pbr/config/scene_config.py`](./pbr/config/scene_config.py) file.

-### Field
+### Field UV

 The field UV map is a transparent image with white pixels where the field lines are.
 Currently, the it is created offline, with the file path specified in the config file at `field["uv_file"]`.

-The default file is available in the `resources.zip` file described in the [Set Up](#set-up) section above.
+The default field UV map is available in the `resources.zip` file described in the [Set Up](#set-up) section above.

+### Field Grass

+Custom field grass textures to be considered for selection when generating the scene can be placed in the grass directory (by default `resources/grass`).

+Each grass asset should be placed in a sub directory with the corresponding bump, diffuse, and normal files.
+For example:

+- `resources/grass/grass_001/grass_001_bump.jpg` (name must include `bump`)
+- `resources/grass/grass_001/grass_001_diffuse.jpg` (name must include `diffuse`)
+- `resources/grass/grass_001/grass_001_normal.jpg` (name must include `normal`)

+The `resources.zip` file described in the [Set Up](#set-up) section above has a sample grass texture.

 ### Ball